PMArkive/NintendoClients_wiki/Data-Store-Codes.md

 ```

 ## Super Mario Maker 2
-In Super Mario Maker 2, the algorithm and format of level and maker codes was completely changed.
-Now, a level or maker code consists of three fields separated by dashes, each of which consists of three uppercase letters and digits.
+In Super Mario Maker 2, a level or maker code consists of three fields separated by dashes, each of which consists of three uppercase letters and digits.
 For example: `2J5-3K2-Y9G`.

 A code may consist of all digits and letters except for A, E, I, O, U and Z. This leaves the following 30 characters: `0123456789BCDFGHJKLMNPQRSTVWXY`.